-Note: the slow speed supported by Lenz decoders (i.e. by the Lenz module BM2) is not supported by ZIMO decoders.
+Note: the ABC slow speed supported by Lenz decoders (i.e. by the Lenz module BM2) is not supported by ZIMO decoders.

-CV Designation Range Default Description #27 Direction dependent stops with asymmetrical DCC signal (Lenz "ABC" method 0, 1, 2, 3 0 Bit 0 = 1: Stops are initiated if voltage in right rail is higher than left rail (in direction of travel).
+CV Designation Range Default Description #27 Direction dependent stops with asymmetrical DCC signal (Lenz "ABC" method 0, 1, 2, 3 0 Bit 0 = 1: Stops are initiated if the voltage in the right rail is higher than the left rail (in direction of travel).
 This setting, CV #27 = 1, IS THE COMMON APPLICTION for this feature (provided the decoder is wired to the rail correctly).
-Bit 1 = 1: Stops are initiated if voltage in left rail is higher than right rail (in direction of travel).
+Bit 1 = 1: Stops are initiated if the voltage in the left rail is higher than the right rail (in direction of travel).
 Stopping is directional if only one of the two bits is set (not both).
 Traveling in the opposite direction will have no effect.
-Use the other bit In case the train stops in the wrong direction!
+Use the other bit in case the train stops in the wrong direction!
 Bit 0 and Bit 1 = 1 (CV #27 = 3): Stops in both directions, regardless of rail polarity. #134 Asymmetrical threshold for stopping with asymmetrical DCC signal (Lenz ABC method).
-1 - 14, 101 - 114, 201 - 214 = 0,1 - 1,4 V 106 Hundreds digit: Sensitivity adjustment, changes the speed with which the asymmetry is being recognized. = 0: fast recognition (but higher risk of errors, i.e. unreliable stopping). = 1: normal recognition (@ 0.5 sec.), pretty save results (default). = 2: slow recognition (@ 1 sec.), very reliable.
+1 - 14, 101 - 114, 201 - 214 = 0,1 - 1,4 V 106 Hundreds digit: Sensitivity adjustment, improves the asymmetric-recognition by changing the speed with which the asymmetry is being recognized. = 0: fast recognition (but higher risk of errors, may lead to unreliable stopping). = 1: normal recognition (@ 0.5 sec.), fairly reliable (default). = 2: slow recognition (@ 1 sec.), very reliable.
 Tens and ones digit: Asymmetrical threshold in tenths of a volt.
-The voltage difference between the two half waves of the DCC signal defined here is the minimum required to be recognized as asymmetrical that starts the intended effect (usually braking and stopping of a train). = 106 (Default) therefore means normal recognition at 0.6 V asymmetry.
-This value has proven itself to be appropriate under normal conditions; by using 4 diodes to generate the asymmetry. #142 High-speed correction for the ABC asymmetrical stop method 0 - 255 12 The recognition delay (see CV #134), but also unreliable electrical contact between rails and wheels, have a larger effect on a stop point at higher speeds than at lower speeds.
+The voltage difference between the two half waves of the DCC signal defines the minimum required to be recognized as asymmetrical that starts the intended effect (usually braking and stopping of a train). = 106 (Default) therefore means normal recognition at 0.6 V asymmetry.
+This value has proven itself to be appropriate under normal conditions; by using 4 diodes to generate the asymmetry. #142 High-speed correction for the ABC asymmetrical stop method 0 - 255 12 A delayed recognition (see CV #134), but also unrelia- ble electrical contact between rails and wheels, have a larger effect on a stop point at higher speeds than at lower speeds.
 This effect is corrected with CV #142. = 12: Default.
-This setting usually works fine if CV #134 is also set to default.
+This setting usually works fine with the default setting in CV #134.

-3.11 Brake Sections, "Märklin brake mode"
+3.11 DC Brake Sections, "Märklin brake mode"